 Are there any diagnostic tests available?

 For cervical cancer, there’s the Pap test.
-But for ovarian and uterine cancers, the diagnosis is really just based on symptoms, even in high-risk patients.
+But for ovarian and uterine cancers, the diagnosis is currently just based on symptoms, even in high-risk patients.

 The only exception is for patients with Lynch Syndrome, a hereditary condition that increases the risk for cancer.
 Lynch Syndrome patients get screened for other cancers.